biom8er/phymes/phymes-book/src/phymes-agents/rag_agent.md

 The session is composed of 4 tasks: 1. the user, 2.
 Text embedding inference (TEI), 3.
 Retrieval, and 4.
 Text generation inference (TGI).

-The session starts when the user upload documents documents (1), and their query (2 and 3) to the session.
+The session starts when the user publishes documents (1), and a query (2 and 3) to the session.

 ![documents](../assets/2025-07-05_phymes-app_docchat-documents_subjects.png)